Federal Income Tax Withholding for Persons Employed Abroad by a U.S. Person

 - Compensation for domestic service in a private home (unless both the employer and the employee agree to withholding);

-- Compensation for service not in the course of the employer's trade or business performed in any calendar quarter by an employee, unless the cash remuneration paid for such service is $50 or more and such service is performed by an individual who is regularly employed by such employer to perform such service;
+- Compensation (in the amount of less than $50) for service not in the course of the employer's trade or business performed in any calendar quarter by an employee;

-- Compensation for services for an employer (other than the United States or any agency thereof) if, at the time of the payment of such remuneration, it is reasonable to believe that such remuneration will be excluded from gross income under IRC section 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion or IRS Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad).
-To claim this exemption from withholding, a U.S. citizen employee should give his employer Form 673 Statement For Claiming Benefits Provided by Section 911 of the Internal Revenue Code (PDF).
+- Compensation for services for an employer (other than the United States or any agency thereof) if it is reasonable to believe that such remuneration will be excluded from gross income under IRC 911 (Refer to International Taxpayer - Foreign Earned Income Exclusion or IRS Publication 54, Tax Guide for U.S. Citizens and Resident Aliens Abroad).
+To claim this exemption from withholding, a U.S. citizen employee should give his employer Form 673 Statement For Claiming Benefits Provided by Section 911 of the Internal Revenue Code.

 Important Note!
 A resident alien may not use Form 673 to exempt his wages from withholding of U.S. federal income taxes even though he anticipates that he may qualify to claim the Foreign Earned Income Exclusion on his U.S. federal individual income tax return.

-- Compensation for services for an employer (other than the United States or any agency thereof) if, at the time of the payment of such remuneration, the employer is required by the law of any foreign country or possession of the United States to withhold income tax upon such remuneration;
+- Compensation for services for an employer (other than the United States or any agency thereof) if the employer is required by the law of any foreign country or possession of the United States to withhold income tax upon such remuneration;

 - Compensation for services performed by a duly ordained, commissioned, or licensed minister of a church in the exercise of his ministry or by a member of a religious order in the exercise of duties required by such order;